ats-lang/ATS-CodeBook/RECIPE/README.md

 ## [ReadFromSTDIN3](./ReadFromSTDIN3)

-This example does essentially the same as the code in [ReadFromSTDIN3](./ReadFromSTDIN3) except for using the ALARM signal to prevent the scenario of waiting indefinitely for the user's input.
+This example does essentially the same as the code in [ReadFromSTDIN2](./ReadFromSTDIN2) except for using the ALARM signal to prevent the possible scenario of waiting indefinitely for the user's input.

 ## [WordFreqCount](./WordFreqCount)